-Here, plaintiff alleges the following regarding its claim for relief under NRS 116.1113:
+Plaintiff alleges the following regarding its claim for relief under NRS 116.1113:

-If it is determined Travata's sale extinguished the senior deed of trust notwithstanding the deficiencies, violations, and improper actions described herein, Travata's and its agent NAS' breach of its obligation of good faith will cause

-BANA to suffer general and special damages in the amount equal to the fair market value of the property or the unpaid principal balance of the loan at issue, plus interest, at the time of the HOA sale, whichever is greater.

-(ECF No. 1 at 12).
+If it is determined Travata and Montage's sale extinguished the senior deed of trust notwithstanding the deficiencies, violations, and improper actions described herein, Travata and Montage and its agent['s]... breach of their obligations of good faith will cause BANA to suffer general and special damages in the amount equal to the fair market value of the property or the unpaid principal balance of the loan at issue, plus interest, at the time of the HOA sale, whichever is greater.
+(ECF No. 1 at 13).